Ranc58/web_task/README.md

 1) With docker:
     - If it need - setup postgres and redis in `env/.env` file.
 By default, this file is configured for use with Docker.
     - `docker-compose up --build`.
-    - Run tests `docker-compose exec app python3 manage.py test`.
+    - For run tests `docker-compose exec app python3 manage.py test`. \
     Postgres data will be saved in `postgres/pgdata`

 2) Without docker: